wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 ### Rule Settings

-Set severity, name, message returned in validation, and the description for documenting the rule.
+Set severity, name, the message returned in validation, and the description for documenting the rule.

 - **Rule severity**
    Options are error, warning, information, and hint.
 When applied to an API project, the severity levels appear in the **API Design** editor.